 The Austin population has surpassed 950,000 and continues to grow every day.
 With this continued influx of people, there’s expanding needs for more energy, water, food and space to live.
 This urban expansion results in fewer natural refuges for animal species.
 This loss of habitat is the number one reason wildlife is moving into the urban landscape.

-Wildlife in the Central Texas area includes coyotes, raccoons, possums, skunks and deer.
+Wildlife in the Central Texas area includes coyotes, foxes, bats, raccoons, possums, skunks, deer, and snakes.

 Living with Urban Coyotes in Austin/Travis County